-The African American community has played an intrinsic role in creating the authentic city that New Orleans is today.
+The African American community has played an intrinsic role in creating New Orleans, structurally, economically, and culturally.

-Of all the African-American contributions to New Orleans culture, music is one of the brightest stars.
-The Crescent City is the birthplace of jazz, the American musical genre whose roots at the turn of the 20th century can be traced back to those Sundays at Congo Square.
-But New Orleans African-American musicians have been leaders in everything from hip hop to funk, from gospel to bounce and a distinctive style of rhythm & blues that was a catalyst for the birth of rock ’n’ roll.
+Of all the African-American contributions to American culture, music tops the list.
+The Crescent City is the birthplace of jazz, which, from its emergence in back-of-town New Orleans neighborhoods in the late 1800s, became the most popular musical genre of most of the Western world well within two generations.
+New Orleans African-American musicians have been also leaders in creating a distinctive rhythm & blues style that helped birth rock ’n’ roll, in gospel and funk, and in rap, hip hop, bounce and brass band.
 New Orleans remains famous for its vibrant music scene rooted in its musical legacy, a legacy that is African-American at its core.